KyungjinJPark/mai-phaser3-game/README.md

     - *space keyup wasn't registering when inputs were disabled*
   - thrice works but breaks your controls
     - *the end dialogue callback was never updated to the proper one past the first*
+- Different interactions
+  - enter dialogue
+    - stops your movement
+  - cause animation
+  - transition scene
+  - move self
+  - trigger other objects to do something
+    - e.g.
+      - move the player
+      - make other play animation
+  - do muiltiple above actions

 ---